-The expertise group Psychometrics and Statisticsis is concerned with quantitative techniques for the analysis of empirical data.
+The research unit Psychometrics and Statisticsis is concerned with quantitative techniques for the analysis of empirical data.
 The focus is on techniques for the analysis of various types of data, such as hierarchically and non-hierarchically organized data, and test - and questionnaire data.
 The techniques of interest are: component - and factor analysis techniques and their generalizations, item response theory, multilevel analysis, Bayesian statistics, and time series analyses.

 The research on these techniques is problem oriented, proceeding in the following three successive steps:

 - evaluation of the usefulness of existing techniques for answering the data analysis question at hand;

 - improvement of existing techniques or development of new techniques;

 - evaluation of the usefulness of the resulting new or improved techniques.